Independent Order of St. Luke

 The Independent Order of St. Luke became one of the most prominent and successful African American self-help organizations of the segregation era.

-The Independent Order of St. Luke was founded in Baltimore, Maryland, in 1867 by Mary Prout (1801-1884), a formerly enslaved woman and member of Bethel AME Church.
+The Independent Order of St. Luke was founded in Baltimore, Maryland, in 1867 by Mary Prout (1801–1884), a formerly enslaved woman and member of Bethel AME Church.
 Like other fraternal and mutual aid associations, the IOSL provided insurance and burial benefits for its members.
-Originally a women’s mutual aid society, it soon expanded to include men, opened chapters in Virginia, and relocated to Richmond, Virginia.
-After Maggie Walker took charge in 1899, the organization grew dramatically.
+Originally a women’s mutual aid society, it soon expanded to include men and opened additional chapters, relocating to Richmond, Virginia, in the process.
+After Maggie Lena Walker took charge in 1899, the organization grew dramatically.

 Let us put our moneys together … and reap the benefit ourselves.

 Under Maggie Lena Walker’s leadership, the Independent Order of St. Luke broadened its mission to promote Black economic development through business ventures.
 At its peak in the mid-1920s, the IOSL had over 100,000 members in more than 20 states and an insurance fund of $8 million.

 A pioneering and charismatic figure who led the Independent Order of St. Luke to national prominence, Maggie Lena Walker (1864–1934) first joined the organization at age 14.
 She rose through the ranks, becoming a lodge president and then a national deputy.
 In 1895 she founded the IOSL Juvenile Department, which established new leadership roles for women members.
 In 1899, Walker succeeded William M. T. Forrester as Right Worthy Grand Secretary, a position she held until her death.